 How thorough does a researcher's reading need to be?

-Sometimes, researchers read for breadth, and sometimes they read for depth.
+Sometimes researchers read for breadth, and sometimes they read for depth.
 The importance of thoroughness varies depending on the reason to read.
-Many texts can be scanned or skimmed, and the focus can be on the introduction and conclusion.
-Texts that are primary, or are highly relevant secondary sources, should be read with more attention to detail; furthermore, these texts should also be read at least twice.
+Texts that are primary, or are highly relevant secondary sources, should be read with high attention to detail; furthermore, these texts should also be read at least twice.
+Some texts can be scanned or skimmed, and the focus can be on the introduction and conclusion.

-Case Study: Teaching a student to read a journal article
+Case study: A supervisor teaching a student to read a journal article

 Now, pick it up a second time – you now know what problem the guy is solving, you now know why he thinks it’s worthwhile, and you now know whether it worked or not, so now I go a little bit further and read beyond the introduction, and read about the method.
 Whenever you come to the maths, skip it.
 So what I’m talking about is iterative deepening.
 Skip the technical detail.
 Again, put it down.
 Now, you understand what he worked on, whether it worked, why he thought it was relevant, what it didn’t do, and you almost understand the method.
 Even though you don’t understand the details, you understand the – almost like the approach you would have taken – is this a reasonable approach, is it a stupid approach, is it doomed to succeed, doomed to fail?
 What [readers]’re doing is they’re slotting an understanding of what is actually a fairly modest piece of work – it’s actually a very good paper this, but slotting it, not as some undigested whole, but actually trying to relate it to different cognitive levels within the structure that they’ve got.
 What could be more obvious than that?
 It’s trivial, isn’t it?

-- How might an intentional and structured way of teaching a student how to read help you to determine your student’s grasp of subject knowledge and their ability, and potential, to think critically?
+How might an intentional and structured way of teaching a student how to read help determine their grasp of subject knowledge and their ability, and potential, to think critically?

 The importance and the challenge of reading and writing